 One of the foremost selling points of the AirPods Pro (2nd generation) is its far superior noise isolation compared to the Apple AirPods (3rd generation).
 The ear tips effectively block out external noise, assuming you find the tips that fit your ears best.
 Conversely, the selling point of the AirPods (3rd generation) is that you are aware of your surroundings at all times.
 This is good for safety purposes, but the effects of auditory masking degrade sound quality.

-The AirPods Pro (2nd generation) features active noise cancelling, which blows the AirPods out of the water by actively blocking out low to mid-frequency noise.
+The AirPods Pro (2nd generation) features active noise canceling, which blows the AirPods out of the water by actively blocking out low to mid-frequency noise.
 This makes the AirPods Pro a prime choice for commuters or anyone who often finds themselves in a loud environment that might interfere with their listening.
 When you want to hear your environment, you can enable Adaptive Transparency mode.
 Unlike the standard Transparency mode found on some H1 chip products, Adaptive Transparency actively reduces the loudness of unpredictable sounds as they happen.
 We’ve seen something similar from Bose on its QuietComfort Earbuds II.

 Does the Apple AirPods Pro (2nd generation) sound better than the Apple AirPods (3rd generation)?

 Overall both the Apple AirPods Pro (2nd generation) and the Apple AirPods (3rd generation) have fairly similar frequency response profiles.
-Both products stick fairly closely to our ideal house curve, each with some deviations.
+Both products stick fairly closely to our our headphone preference curve, each with some deviations.
 The biggest difference is that the Apple AirPods (3rd generation) has a notable drop in output in the sub-bass region, caused by the absence of an acoustic seal.
 Both sets of earphones sound pleasant, but the Apple AirPods Pro (2nd generation) wins out here with a much “fuller-sounding” low end.
 Both sets of buds include an Adaptive EQ feature that adjusts the EQ of each earbud to maintain a consistent sound across listeners.

 Does the Apple AirPods Pro (2nd generation) or Apple AirPods (3rd generation) have a better microphone?